 Death & Company (433 E 6th St)

 My favorite cocktail bar in the city, this Prohibition-style bar is for serious cocktail lovers.
 They make the best martinis I’ve ever had — so smooth, it’s like drinking water.
 If you’re looking for high-quality cocktails, there’s no other place to visit.
 It gets very crowded here, and the wait to get in can be up to an hour, but luckily, there are nearby bars to hang out at while you wait.

 One of my favorite cocktail bars in the city, this bar is affordable, a favorite after-work spot, has a decent food menu (try the fried pickles), and makes some of the best drinks in the city.
 Even better is their huge whiskey list featuring hundreds of whiskeys from around the world.
 If you like spirits, come here.

 A sports bar with good drink specials and darts.
 It’s a great, laid-back place to go to with friends for after-work drinks.
 Watch out for game nights as the place gets packed, though once the game is over, people leave pretty quickly (and you get the dart board all to yourself).

 The venue is your typical college bar with dollar beer on Tuesday nights.
 If you want to get drunk on cheap beer, this is the place to do it.
 Dollar beers are a rarity here in NYC, and while I have no desire to party with kids using fake IDs, I’ll stop in for some cheap drinks on my way to another bar.

 The Frying Pan (207 12th Ave)

-An old boat on the Hudson river, this bar is an after-work and happy hour staple of New Yorkers, especially during the summer when the boat teems with locals who come out for drinks, sun, and socializing — all reasons why this is one of my favorite places in the summer, too.
+An old boat on the Hudson River, this bar is an after-work and happy hour staple of New Yorkers, especially during the summer when the ship teems with locals who come out for drinks, sun, and socializing — all reasons why this is one of my favorite places in the summer, too.